giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 The autoscaler periodically calculates the utilization of a node based on CPU and memory requests of all running pods, compared to the node's total capacity.

-**Note:** this means that your workloads need sensible CPU and memory requests in order to inform the autoscaler about the actual node utilization.
+**Note:** this means that your pods need sensible CPU and memory requests in order to inform the autoscaler about the actual node utilization.

 The current utilization is compared to a configurable _utilization threshold_, which is {{% autoscaler_utilization_threshold %}} by default.
 If the utilization is below the threshold, the autoscaler decides to remove the node.